Tag: asian

 • Bok Choy.
 Another type of Chinese cabbage, bok choy can be used in place of or in addition to wombok for a slightly different texture.

-Chow Mein Alternative Noodles
+Chow Mein Noodles Alternative

 While fresh chow mein noodles are ideal for this recipe, you can experiment with different types of noodles to see what you like best: